orange-beans/easy-react-starter/README.md

-# Introduction
+## Introduction
-*scalable-react-starter-kit*:
+*easy-react-starter*:
 A react app starter kit with a scalable structure for much easier management and development.

-# Tools / Libraries included (all tools and libraries are properly setup to be easily implemented)
+## Tools / Libraries included (all tools and libraries are properly setup to be easily implemented)
 #### Backend:
 * express